nouarif4/books/README.md

 - **Columns**:
   - `Title`: Book titles.
   - `Author`: Authors of the books.
-  - `Description`: A brief summary of the books.
+  - `Description`: A summary of the books.
   - `Pages`: The number of pages in each book.
   - `Publication year`: Year of publication.
   - `Publisher`: Book publisher.